akarshankapoor7/TensorFlow_tutorial/README.md

 # TensorFlow_tutorial

-Download the Churn analysis CSV file to get started with tensorflow tutorial
+Download the Churn.CSV file to get started with tensorflow tutorial